 Traditionally, a missile homes in (not hones in) on a target.
-Hone means "to sharpen."
+The verb hone means "to sharpen."
 The verb home means "to move toward a goal" or "to be guided to a target."
 But some usage guides (see notes below) now recognize hone in on as an acceptable alternative to home in on.

 Also see: Skunked Term.

 - "Much like a heat-seeking missile, a new kind of particle homes in on the blood vessels that nourish aggressive cancers, before unleashing a cell-destroying drug."
 (Ewen Callaway, New Scientist, July 2008)

 - "A fellow who has a funny bone can learn to hone his skills, but I don't think you can develop a funny bone: you either have it or you don't."
 (Carl Reiner)